miladslmz68/v2ray-box/README.md

 - **GitHub Issues:** [Create an issue](https://github.com/miladslmz68/v2ray-box/issues)
 - **LinkedIn:** [Milad Salehi Mazandarani](https://linkedin.com/in/milad-salehi-mazandarani)

+## Acknowledgements

+We would like to express our sincere gratitude to the following projects:

+- **v2raya**: For providing the open-source platform that powers this software. v2raya has been instrumental in enabling seamless V2Ray proxy management and client control.
+  Visit their official repository: [**v2raya GitHub**](https://github.com/v2raya)

+- **OpenWRT**: For being the backbone of the router management system.
+OpenWRT provides a flexible and customizable environment, enabling easy configuration and management of network settings.
+  Visit their official repository: [**OpenWRT GitHub**](https://github.com/openwrt)

 ## Disclaimer
 - This project is provided "as is" without any guarantees or warranties.